 Are you tucking away savings for your kids’ future college expenses?
 Consider a 529 College Savings Plan.
-Contributions to these plans are tax-deductible, and earnings within the plans can be withdrawn tax-free if used for qualifying college expenses.
+While contributions to these plans are not deductible on your federal taxes, some states do offer credits and deductions.
+But the biggest tax benefit of a 529 plan is that earnings within the plans can be withdrawn tax-free if used for qualifying college expenses.
 Rather than tucking your college funds into a savings account at a local bank, you can generate immediate tax benefits for yourself by choosing a 529 plan.

 Of course, 529 plans aren’t as flexible as bank savings accounts, as the money is dedicated to school expenses and can’t be withdrawn without penalty.
 However, they can reduce your current income tax liability, so talk with your financial and tax advisers and see if they make sense for you.

 Some taxpayers are so afraid of audits that they avoid taking certain deductions that they are legitimately entitled to.
 The home office deduction is a great example.
 There have been many articles published about how the home office deduction is a “red flag” for audits.
-However, if you legitimately use a home office, you are entitled to take that deduction.
+However, if you’re self-employed and legitimately use a home office, you are entitled to take that deduction.
+(Keep in mind, though, that if traditional W2-filing employees who work remotely or from home can’t claim this deduction.)
 Audits overall remain rare — in 2019, for example, only 0.45% of returns were selected for audit.
 But, even if you are audited, you have nothing to fear if you have the documents to back up your deductions.

 Keeping More of Your Return

 No matter what your income, you have options to save money when you file your return.
-From free-file options to making sure you get every deduction you’re entitled to, following these tips minimizes the expense of filing your taxes.
+From free-file options to helping you maximize your deductions, following these tips minimizes the expense of filing your taxes.
 Paying what you legally owe is required, but paying a fortune isn’t.

 More From GOBankingRates